 The biggest difference between the AJAC and IAM/Boeing programs is the large journey wage gap for successful apprentices.
 Union workers earn significantly higher pay and benefits in the aerospace industry, and that difference is reflected in Washington's aerospace apprenticeship programs.
-The highest paid AJAC apprentices in 2017 completed their tool and die maker programs earning a journey wage of \$19.41/hour in May 2017 dollars.
-Meanwhile, IAM/Boeing's maintenance machinists completed their programs at a journey wage of \$42.41/hour.
-Relative to the machinist industry average, AJAC's machinists journeyed out at wages equal to 74.0% of their local occupational average, while IAM/Boeing machinists journeyed out at rates equal to 164.0% of their local occupational average wage.
-Overall, IAM/Boeing machinists completed their programs earning more than double the pay rate of their AJAC counterparts.
+The highest paid AJAC apprentices in 2017 completed their tool and die maker programs earning a journey wage of \$19.41/hour in May 2017 dollars.218 Meanwhile, IAM/Boeing's maintenance machinists completed their programs at a journey wage of \$42.41/hour.219 Relative to the machinist industry average, AJAC's machinists journeyed out at wages equal to 74.0% of their local occupational average wage.220 Overall, IAM/Boeing machinists completed their programs earning more than double the pay rate of their AJAC counterparts.